Home

 Fax: 403-912-0543

-Summer was the start of "putting food up" for the long winter months ahead.
+Summer was the start of putting food up for the long winter months ahead.
 As produce was ready in the garden or berries were ripe in the wild patches, our grandparents continued to harvest.
-The smokehouse would be working overtime to cure meat for winter storage and the large crock-pot would have the sauerkraut curing.
+The smokehouse would be working overtime to cure meat for winter storage and the large crockery-pot would have the sauerkraut curing.

 It was also a time for socializing.
 People would travel miles to help raise a barn, attend a dance or a community potluck social and help out in an emergency.
 Everyone brought news and new recipes to share.
-A buffet or smorgasbord as we know it, to our grandparents, it was just being neighborly.
+A buffet or smorgasbord as we know it, was just being neighborly to our grandparents.

 Quick Jump to Recipes in this Section